 But what exactly is nub theory?
 Does it work?
 Is it really accurate?
 We’ve got all the information you need to demystify this peculiar phrase…

-The nub theory is all to do with all that age-old guessing game: will you have a girl or a boy?
+The nub theory is all to do with all that age-old guessing game: will you have a boy or a girl?
 Essentially, nub theory is just another way to predict a baby’s gender.

 “Sometimes referred to as looking at the ‘angle of the dangle’, some people claim that when you look at an early scan of the baby’s genital area, although both girls and boys have identical-looking little bobbles (or ‘nubs’), the male ‘nub’ sticks up at a different angle from the female ‘nub’,” says Rachel Fitz-Desorgher, a midwife with 30 years of experience in infant feeding, active births and working with parents.